what causes swim bladder disease in angelfish?

 Over-Feeding

-Over-feeding causes a number of problems in all types of fish, including angelfish.
-The same is true of feeding too much freeze-dried food (as it expands in water), or incorrect food.
+Over-feeding causes many problems in all types of fish, including angelfish.
+The same applies to feeding too much freeze-dried food (as it expands in water) or incorrect food.
 Angelfish are omnivores that require a diet composed of plant and animal matter.
 Only providing the fish with one can cause a nutritional deficiency, among other things.

-A common result of improper diet and over-feeding is constipation.
+A result of improper diet and over-feeding is constipation.
 Swelling of the intestine can push on the swim bladder organ, causing problems.
-Over-feeding can result in a mild case of swim bladder disorder, resulting in difficulty swimming.
+Over-feeding can result in mild swim bladder disorder, resulting in difficulty swimming.

 Usually, this fades within a few hours as the fish’s body digests the food.
-If your fish appears to struggle to swim after eating, then cut back on the amount it is fed.
+If your fish struggles to swim after eating, cut back on how much it’s fed.

 What Does Swim Bladder Disease Look Like?

-• It will try to right itself, only to flip back over
+• I’ll try to right itself, only to flip back over.

 Buoyancy issues will also manifest.
 This will show as the fish:

-• Sinks to the bottom of the tank, looking as if it is resting on the bottom
+• It sinks to the bottom of the tank, looking as if it is resting on the bottom.

 Swim bladder disease will also impact your angelfish’s appetite.
 It will: